 Godrej Food Trends Report on Indian Cuisine for 2018

-The food world has seen a number of new trends in the past few years but this year it is the humble millets that is in the spotlight.
+The food world has seen a number of new trends in the past few years but this year it is the humble millets that are in the spotlight.
 Since the Godrej Group has an interest in the food business they have worked with experts and thought leaders in the food industry to make predictions about food trends in 2018.
 Top predictions are that

 - Indian millets will become a popular ingredient in the world

-- Increase in demand for regional flavours
+- Increase in demand for regional flavors

 - Buddha Bowls will make more appearances